sass/sass-site/source/documentation/values.html.md

 ---
 title: Values
----
+introduction: >
   Sass supports a number of value types, most of which come straight from CSS.
-Every [expression][] produces a value, [variables][] hold values.
+  Every [expression](syntax/structure#expressions) produces a value, [variables](variables) hold values.
 Most value types come straight from CSS:

-[expression]: syntax/structure#expressions
-[variables]: variables
+---

 * [Numbers](values/numbers), which may or may not have units, like `12` or `100px`.